gregory-ledenev/java-class-extension/doc/dynamic-class-extensions.md

 dynamicClassExtension.extension(book, ItemShippable.class).ship();
 ```
 **Notes:**
-* Operations must be already defined first via `Builder.op()` or `Builder.voidOp()`
+* Operations must be already defined first via the `Builder.op()` or `Builder.voidOp()` methods
 * Non-void operations return `0` or `null` instantly depending on the operation return type
 * Extension usage mirrors synchronous operations
 * Ideal for long-running tasks to improve responsiveness

-If there is a need to handle results of such asynchronous operations it can be done by specifying a lambda function as an argument to `Builder.async()`.
+If there is a need to handle results of such asynchronous operations it can be done by specifying a lambda function as an argument for `Builder.async()`.
 ```java
 DynamicClassExtension dynamicClassExtension = new DynamicClassExtension().builder(Item_Shippable.class).
         opName("ship").